FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Recall that we only asked for a 12 hour schedule here.
 We started our schedule *after* the high price peak (at 5am) and it also had to end *before* the second price peak fully realised (at 9pm).
 Our scheduler didn't have many opportunities to optimize, but it found some.
 For instance, it does buy at the lowest price (around 3pm) and sells it off when prices start rising again (around 6pm).

-.. note:: The ``flexmeasures add schedule`` command also accepts state of charge targets, so the schedule can be more sophisticated.
+.. note:: The ``flexmeasures add schedule`` command also accepts state-of-charge targets, so the schedule can be more sophisticated.
 But that is not the point of this tutorial.
+See ``flexmeasures add schedule --help``.